TharsikaSri/Databases-SQL-World/README.md

-<div align="center"> <h align="center"> Greetings to the World Dataset Analysis project.
+<div align="center"> <h2 align="center"> Greetings to the World Dataset Analysis project.
 Inside this repositiory, you'll discover documentation and code designed for a comprehensive analysis of the World dataset.
 The tools I have used for this project are Access and MySQL. </h2> </div>

 <div align="center"> <h3 align="center"> Goals🎯 </h3> </div>
 The objective of the World Dataset Analysis project is to preform an in-dept analysis of a the World dataset.
 The objective is to uncover valuable insights about the characteristics and explore trends and patterns within the data/